camunda-consulting/camunda-7-code-examples/snippets/task-assignment-absence/README.md

 ===============
 If the assignee for a Usertask is currently absent, you may want to assign that Usertask to a specified replacement.

-![Order Confirmation Process][1]
+![Absence Manager UI][1]

 The BPMN process in this application consists of one Usertask.

+![The One Task Process][2]

 When it is created, there is a Tasklistener that does the following:

 * Load a very simple "database" (in this case just a JSON file)
 * Check if the assignee is currently present